 Converting to Organic: FAQs

 Speaking with farmers and growers who have made the decision to convert their farms to organic is one of the best parts of my role as a Soil Association Certification Officer.
-Over the last two years I have had the opportunity to speak with hundreds of innovative farmers and growers across the UK who are committed to farming in a sustainable way.
+Over the last few years I have had the opportunity to speak with hundreds of innovative farmers and growers across the UK who are committed to farming in a sustainable way.

 As the conversion windows have recently been announced for 2018, the whole Producer Certification team is gearing up for another year helping farmers and growers get certified.

 When thinking about converting there are many questions you might have in mind.
 So we have taken the opportunity to answer some the most commonly asked questions we get from farmers and growers considering organic conversion.

 What are the different ways to convert to organic?

 The Soil Association Organic standards provide a framework for certification underpinned by the EU regulation for organic production ((EC) No 889/2008).
 Land takes two years to convert to organic status, though there is the scope to reduce this by four months if you are able to demonstrate that your land has been farmed organically prior to entering conversion.
 The conversion period can start from the day we receive your completed application form.
 We will offer you tailored support on your conversion options when we know more about your farm enterprises.

 - Crops: As far as crops are concerned the conversion rules are different for annuals and perennials.
 Annual crops like cereals and vegetables need to be sown into organic land to have organic status.
 Established perennial crops like apples and asparagus need an extra year of organic conversion once the land has completed its conversion period.